 I first encountered Salade Niçoise in a most embarrassing way — by reading about it in a cheap romance novel.

-The scene was typically evocative of a dime store read.
+The salad appeared in a typically evocative of a dime store read.
 A beautiful protagonist perched at a table under a striped umbrella on an immaculate beach in Cannes waiting for a murky character.
-The server brought her a bracing cold glass of Chablis and Salade Niçoise.
+The server brought her a bracingly cold glass of Chablis and Salade Niçoise.
 At this point, the author abandoned the entire plot to wax poetically about the brackish black olives, crisp greens, tender French green beans and plump tomatoes for at least two pages.

 I don’t know what happened to the character.
-Although I was only 14-years-old, I put down the book and picked up The French Chef by Julia Child.
-I made it sans anchovies or capers, and with green olives and cheap tuna packed in water as that’s all we had in the house.
+Although only 14-years-old, I put down the book and picked up The French Chef by Julia Child.
+I made it sans anchovies or capers, and with green olives and cheap tuna packed in water and juice from one of those plastic yellow lemons as that’s all we had in the house.
 It was still good: lemony, fresh and elegant.

 Twenty years later while living in London, I fled to Cannes one weekend for the sole purpose of recreating that scene.
 As I sat under a striped umbrella, alone with a glass of wine waiting for my salad, I wondered whatever happened in that book?
 I’m sure she met some handsome, mysterious stranger and fell in love.
 Even so, I’m curious how she got there.

-In the heat of summer, or what passes for it in the Northwest, Salade Niçoise is one of my go-to dishes.
+In the heat of summer, Salade Niçoise is one of my go-to dishes.

 Named for Nice, the beachfront town on the southeastern coast of France, Salade Niçoise sounds fancy but it’s a great, relatively inexpensive dish in warm months.
 You’ll need fresh tomatoes, green beans and lettuce, while the rest of the dish’s ingredients can be kept on hand in the fridge or pantry, namely eggs, olives, capers, anchovies and canned tuna.